 Why am I seeing little to no Mention results?

 As time moves on, we search for mentions every 24-48 hours, but for new mentions to appear, they will have to make their way into that amount recognized as most relevant in search engine results.
-This is why, depending on an account's searches, it may only have 1 or 2 new mentions in a one week reporting period.
-It is also possible that it would receive none in this time.
+This is why, depending on an account's searches, it may only have 1 or 2 new mentions in a one-week reporting period.
+It is also possible that it would receive none at this time.

 Note that the recent mentions box in the overview tab of Reputation Management only shows mentions from the previous week, and thus may sometimes be empty.

 The number of mention results that are surfaced will be proportional to the quantity and quality of the mention searches set up and based on the actual number of mentions that are appearing online and matching those searches.

 Enter several diverse mention searches to improve the number of mentions that come in.

 Why don't I see an article I was expecting to see?

 - Your search may be configured in a way that is preventing it from being retrieved, please double-check the search criteria (do you have too many required terms?
 Do the required terms exist in the article in question?).

 - The source may not have a lot of authority, meaning, there may be very few references to the source on the web and that will make it harder for us to find the content.
 In general, the more popular the source is that your business is mentioned, the easier it is for us to find the content.